Dynamic Wetting by Concentrated Granular Suspensions: Introduction

-Recent studies demonstrated that for particles entering the visco-capillary dominated region at moderate concentrations (volume fraction $\phi=0.4$), the advancing contact line dynamics of the suspension is altered in response to variations in the viscosity \citep{zhao2020spreading}.
-The fact remains that Cox-Voinov equation can still be used to predict $\theta_{adv}^3$ in terms of capillary number by taking the effective viscosity of the suspension into account \citep{pelosse2023probing}.
-Furthermore, the pattern of energy dissipation is influenced by the suspension structure surrounding the contact line.
-This structure is determined by factors such as particle size, particle concentration, and contact angle of the droplet \citep{Han2012Spreading}.
-When comparing the low shear rate bulk viscosity with the effective wetting viscosity, it is consistently observed that the bulk viscosity is higher.
-This is attributed to the presence of a devoided area and ordering of particles close to the contact line \citep{pelosse2023probing}.

-Existing investigations of the receding contact line of suspensions are predominantly centered around the dip-coating technique.
-In these experiments, a substrate is immersed in or withdrawn from a chamber containing a suspension of granular particles.
-If the particles are smaller than the thickness of the film formed by the fluid on the surface of the plate, they will entrain into the fluid and cover the plate.
-A number of other factors can affect the outcome as well, this includes the velocity at which the plate is pulled out, the concentration of particles, the uniformity of particle size, and the contact angle at which the contact line recedes.
-As plate withdrawal velocity increases, the phenomenon undergoes various stages.
-These stages encompass the presence of no entrainment particle regime, the formation of a particle monolayer, and the development of thick films exhibiting characteristics similar to bulk materials \citep{jeong2022dip}, \citep{gans2019dip}, \citep{palma2019dip}.

-Granular particles with sizes ranging from a few micrometers to tens of micrometers, experience different types of friction, similar to their millimeter-scale counterparts.
-These include sliding, rolling, and twisting when the suspension undergoes deformation, as noted in previous studies \citep{zhao2018rolling}, \citep{santos2020granular}.
-The different modes of particle motion, which lead to different frictional behaviours, have been previously observed and documented in individual particles, as highlighted by \citep{Tomas:2004aa} and \citep{Wenzl:2013aa}.
-Surface roughness of the particles causes them to resist movement when they contact.
-A portion of the resistance encountered during motion can be ascribed to the deformation of particle surfaces upon contact \citep{fuchs2014rolling}.
-In addition to the frictional forces between particles, there is also a normal force achieved through two distinct mechanisms described by DLVO theory in equation \ref{my_second_eqn}.
-The first involves the Van der Waals (VdW) attractive forces, while the second entails the electrostatic repulsive forces.
+Beyond the continuum-level hydrodynamic description, the behaviour of dense suspensions is strongly influenced by the microscopic contact forces between individual particles.
+Granular particles experience various types of friction during suspension deformation, similar to their millimeter-scale counterparts~\citep{zhao2018rolling, santos2020granular}.
+These include sliding, rolling, and twisting motions, each associated with distinct frictional behaviours that have been documented at the single-particle level~\citep{Tomas:2004aa, Wenzl:2013aa}.
+Surface roughness contributes to resistance upon contact.
+Additional resistance can result from deformation of particle surfaces during interaction~\citep{fuchs2014rolling}.
+In addition to interparticle friction, normal forces arise through the mechanisms described by DLVO theory, equation~\ref{my_second_eqn}: Van der Waals (VdW) forces and electrostatic forces.